-Link building is one of the most important disciplines in search engine optimization (SEO).
-It’s completely unavoidable if you want to be successful with your SEO work as search engines has a huge focus here.
+Link building is one of the most important practices in search engine optimization (SEO).
+Link building is something Google focuses on immensely, and this makes it completely unavoidable if you want to be successful with your SEO work.

 However, there is a big difference between good and bad link building.
-Therefore, we give you the guidelines to follow if you want success with your strategy.
+Therefore, we’ve put together some guidelines for you to follow if you want your link building strategy to be successful.

 Table of Contents

 - Development in “referring domains”

 - Once upon a time when link building didn’t matter

 - Google Penguin increases relevance